rtCamp/docs.rtcamp.com/license/index.markdown

 **Important:** License key is needed to receive automatic upgrades only.
 No features in any product gets blocked if you do not activate license key.

-If license key is expired (after 1 year), you can renew it by following steps mentioned on [this page](http://docs.rtcamp.com/license/renew-license-key/).
+_If license key is expired (after 1 year), you can renew it by following steps mentioned on [this page](http://docs.rtcamp.com/license/renew-license-key/)_.

 Our premium themes and some WordPress plugins e.g.rtMedia addons, may ask you for license key.